tianjose09/AD-Final-Project/readme.md

 ## Overview

-This is a project that aims to show that the docker setup is successful.
+This project is a space-themed website inspired by Interstellar, designed to demonstrate our team’s proficiency in front-end, back-end, and database development.
+It features interactive components, dynamic functionality, and a cohesive design that reflects our full-stack capabilities.

 ### Technology